wastedpotential/animation-wiki/puppets.md

 Sulphur-free\*:

 - Van Aken - available at Hobby Lobby or Blick
-- Newplast - available in Europe or online
+- Newplast - Not actually available anymore.
+Searching for "Newplast" may bring up alternatives available in Europe or online
 - Craft Smart Plastalina - available at Michaels (can be hard and crumbly)
 - Crayola Modeling Clay (maybe not guaranteed sulphur-free?)